 Calculating Disposable Income for a Chapter 13 Plan

-Disposable income is calculated in the second section of the Means Test.
+In the second section of the Means Test calculate disposable income.
 You subtract payroll deductions and allowable monthly expenses from CMI to determine your disposable income.
 Disposable income is the income you have each month to contribute to your unsecured debts.
 Therefore, higher amounts of disposable income could result in higher Chapter 13 plan payments.

 Allowable monthly expenses include, but are not limited to:

 - Required payroll deductions, including retirement plans, payroll taxes, union dues, and uniforms

 - Rent or mortgage payments